-Furthermore, the study revealed a “significant correlation” between those with celiac disease and complications such as threatened miscarriage, gestational hypertension, placenta abruption, severe anemia, uterine hyperkinesia and intrauterine growth restriction.
+Furthermore, the study revealed a “significant correlation” between those with celiac disease and complications such as threatened miscarriage, gestational hypertension, placental abruption, severe anemia, uterine hyperkinesia, and intrauterine growth restriction.
 Babies born of women with celiac disease displayed a shorter gestation period and lower birth weights.

 What Does This All Mean?

 For women suffering from infertility, getting a celiac disease diagnosis during or prior to her childbearing years is urgent.

 Experts estimate that 1 in 100 Americans have celiac disease but as many as 97% of people with celiac disease don’t even know they have it!